 Dogs can eat lucky me noodles but only as a special treat.
 Noodles are not very well suited to a dog’s nutritional needs.

-Lucky me noodles are not bad for limited. but large amount of noodles are bad for your and and its health.
+Lucky me noodles are not bad for limited. but large amounts of noodles are bad for your and dogs health.